-It is simply a fantastic and fun way to explore the nature.
+It is simply a fantastic and fun way to explore nature.

-Get a close up with the nature while winter hiking and snowshoe walking through white and beautiful silence
+Get up close and personal with nature while winter hiking and snowshoeing through the white, beautiful and silent landscape.

-Play hockey or be a ice-princess/-prince on the frozen Torne River
+Play hockey or skate like an ice princess/prince on the frozen Torne River.

 Shooting with an air rifle

-Learn different positions like standing, kneel standing, lying and how to use the surroundings (trees, skiing sticks, backpacks, stones etc.) to get a stable aiming on the target.
-Some easy practise if you are interested of hunting for example.
+Learn to shoot in different positions, such as standing, kneeling, lying down, and how to use your surroundings (trees, ski poles, backpacks, stones etc.) to get a stable aim on your target.
+Easy practice for hunters.

-The water in the river next to the camp is extremely pure and clean - and taste amazing.
-Together we will make a hole in the ice to fill up some buckets with water for cooking, drinking and for sauna.
+The water in the river next to the camp is extremely pure and clean - and it tastes amazing.
+We will work together to drill a hole in the ice to fill up buckets with water for cooking, drinking and the sauna.

-The best way to end an active outdoor day is inside a hot fire heated sauna.
+The best way to end an active day in the outdoors is to relax inside a hot, fire-heated sauna.

 If you are brave, you can take a quick swim in the freezing river between the sauna sessions.